 6. Explore Dubai’s beautiful beaches:

-A beach day is a must when visiting Dubai, this beautiful city has a vast number of beaches stretching all across the Arabian coastline and are all opened up again following the pandemic.
+A beach day is a must when visiting Dubai, this beautiful city has a vast number of beaches stretching all across the Arabian coastline and is all opened up again following the pandemic.
 Lots of Dubai’s beaches are attached to hotels which come with an expensive entry fee, as beautiful as they are our top pick would have to be Kite beach.
-Kite beach is one of the most vibrant beaches in Dubai, with plenty of water activities like paddle boarding and kayaking, dedicated swimming areas and an array of delicious restaurants and food trucks to satisfy your appetite.
-The best part is that this beach is open to the public and its free.
+Kite beach is one of the most vibrant beaches in Dubai, with plenty of water activities like paddleboarding and kayaking, dedicated swimming areas, and an array of delicious restaurants and food trucks to satisfy your appetite.
+The best part is that this beach is open to the public and it’s free.
 There is the option to rent loungers and umbrellas for comfort and shade and If you are feeling fit there is a 14km track stretching across several beaches.

 7. Explore the mountain town of Hatta:

 Hatta is a unique and lesser-known part of Dubai where tourists seldom visit.
 It consists of a huge lake formed by Hatta Dam and is surrounded by mountains.
-Hatta offers both relaxation because of its culture and natural surroundings.
-For the more adventurous type there are a range of activities to keep everyone entertained like mountain biking, horse riding and kayaking.
+Hatta offers relaxation because of its culture and natural surroundings.
+For the more adventurous type, there is a range of activities to keep everyone entertained like mountain biking, horse riding, and kayaking.
 We have heard that there are Overland Safaris coming soon which take adventurous travellers on a combination of Mountain and Desert Safaris in Land Rover Defenders.

 8. Enjoy a day out at Al Seef:

 A must-see is the beautiful waterfront promenade Al Seef.
 Immerse yourself in local culture at Dubai’s historic creek, spot traditional dhows, and old-world architecture, sample flavours from around the world, and shop at a place that exudes heritage and modernity.